avcimehmet/Three-Tier-Website/README.md

 Deficiencies Detected and Applied Solution:
 1. Route Table created for NATgw
 2. Route Table Association (to private subnets) created for NATgw

+#ALB & ASG created.
+Problems to be Solved:
+1. LB target group registration could not be completed due to a bad "arn".